 This document is broken down into the phases of Migration and details the types of exceptions/errors that pertain to that phase of Migration (e.g. Demand Commitment, Migration Authorisation, Commissioning etc).

-Capitalised terms in this document have the meaning given to them in TMAD or, if not defined in TMAD, in Section A of the SEC.
+Capitalised terms in this document have the meaning given to them in Transition and Migration Approach Document (TMAD) or, if not defined in TMAD, in Section A of the SEC.

 Scope